aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/add-linked-layer-support-psd-files/_index.md

 ---
 title: How to Link Layers in PSD Files Using Java
 linktitle: How to Link Layers in PSD Files Using Java
 second_title: Aspose.PSD Java API
 description: Learn how to link layers in PSD files using Aspose.PSD for Java.
-This step‑by‑step tutorial shows you how to manage PSD layers, unlink layers PSD, and master the Aspose.PSD tutorial.
+This step‑by‑step tutorial shows how to add linked layer support, batch process PSD files, and unlink layers PSD efficiently.
 weight: 19
 url: /java/advanced-psd-layer-features-effects/add-linked-layer-support-psd-files/
-date: 2025-12-09
+date: 2026-02-14
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}